The Magic of Marrakech Morocco

 Now make no mistake.
 The are some Aladdin’s Caves in the market.
 Once you are in, it is hard to escape.

-There are camel, cotton, lamb, sheep and even donkey hair mats, rugs, carpets and runners.
+There are camels, cotton, lamb, sheep and even donkey hair mats, rugs, carpets, and runners.
 Some are machine made.
-Some hand made, and some are antique.
+Some handmade, and some are antique.

-You ned to know your rugs so if you plan to buy one do some research as the prices vary.
+You need to know your rugs so if you plan to buy one do some research as the prices vary.

 I heard the cheapest place to buy is near Rabat where a big carpet handmade can be 300 – 600 DH, but I am yet to confirm if that is true.

-Shipping and postage is crazy prices if you try to do it yourself, so if you buy, let the seller ship for you, and get a valuation and receipt.
+Shipping and postage are crazy prices if you try to do it yourself, so if you buy, let the seller ship for you, and get a valuation and receipt.

 There are snake charmers in the middle of the square, but be warned – go near and pay.

 I bought two leather pouffés and we had a bit of fun!
-They pack flat so idea for travel, or a fun hat I joke.
+They pack flat – so ideal for travel or a fun hat I joke.